 The Current Landscape: Choose Your Compromise

-Today's EV manufacturers face an impossible choice between three thermal management approaches, each with fatal flaws:
+Today's battery pack manufacturers face the choice between three thermal management approaches:

-- Cold Plate Cooling: High Performance, Higher Cost.
-The most common solution offers relative design simplicity but shows significantly higher surface temperatures and poorer temperature uniformity compared to advanced systems.
-This leads to hotspots, uneven cell aging, and charging times typically restricted to 40+ minutes for 20-80% state of charge.
+- Cold plate cooling: the most common solution offers relative design simplicity but shows significantly higher surface temperatures and poorer temperature uniformity compared to advanced systems.
+This leads to hotspots, uneven cell aging, and charging times typically restricted to 40+ minutes for 20 - 80% state of charge.

-- Serpentine Tube Cooling: Affordable but Inadequate.
-These systems are cheap but cool only a small fraction of the battery cell due to design limitations.
-They're difficult to integrate, work primarily with cylindrical cells, and simply can't handle high-density applications.
+- Serpentine tube cooling: these systems are cheap but cool only a small fraction of the battery cell due to design limitations.
+They're difficult to integrate, work primarily with cylindrical cells, and cannot handle high-density applications.

-- Immersion Cooling: Excellent but Impractical.
-Immersion cooling delivers 2.5-3 times higher thermal conductance than cold plates with 15-25 times lower pressure drop.
+- Immersion cooling: Immersion cooling delivers 2.5-3 times higher thermal performance than cold plates with 15-25 times lower pressure drop.
 It produces lower maximum temperatures with fewer hotspots and more stable characteristics.
 The catch?
-It's heavy, costly, complex to manufacture, and nearly impossible to recycle — making it viable only for premium applications, not mass-market production.
+It's heavy, costly, complex to manufacture, and nearly impossible to recycle - making it viable only for premium applications, not mass-market production.

 This creates a massive technology gap as EVs move toward ultra-fast charging.
-Battery packs account for up to 40% of total EV cost, yet existing solutions force manufacturers to choose between:
+Battery packs account for up to 40% of total EV cost, yet existing solutions force manufacturers to trade off between:

-- Cost vs. Capability: Mass-market solutions lack the performance needed for next-generation EVs
+- Performance vs. Practicality: Mass-market solutions lack the performance needed for next-generation EVs

 The leitspalt Breakthrough: Aerospace Meets Automotive

-- Surface Contact Cooling: Unlike traditional systems that cool only certain surfaces, our design ensures 80% contact with cell’s lateral surface area.
+- 80% surface contact cooling: Unlike traditional systems that cool only certain surfaces, our design ensures 80% contact with cell’s lateral surface area.

-- Energy Density: By eliminating redundant structures, we achieve up to 7% higher energy density, leading to more range without increasing vehicle size or weight.
+- 7% higher energy density: By eliminating redundant structures, we achieve up to 7% higher energy density, leading to more range without increasing vehicle size or weight.

-- Rapid Charging Capability: Our thermal efficiency enables safe ultra-fast charging (in under 10 minutes) without the cost and complexity of immersion systems.
+- <10 minute charging capability: Our thermal efficiency enables safe ultra-fast charging (in under 10 minutes) without the cost and complexity of immersion systems.

 - Sustainability by Design: Unlike traditional packs that rely on foams, our cells are mechanically clamped, enabling easy disassembly and supporting emerging EU battery recycling regulations.